Ferragone/Ferragone/README.md

 📚 Continuously learning and exploring new things to broaden my skills.

+💎 With a brilliant sense of detail and a passion for creating perfect designs.

 🤝 Enjoy collaborating in a team and helping other developers.

 📬 How to reach me: [myupwork2023.22@gmail.com](mailto:myupwork2023.22@gmail.com)